 Restaurants number two (Manasquan) and three (Morristown), were the realization of Jerry’s infamous concept, “The Committed Pig.”
 Taking another risk, Tony laid down the cash and decided to jump right in.
 With Jerry out front and Tony managing the finances, “The Committed Pig” was born.

 After much thought, Jerry and Tony decided to convert “food.” into a “Committed Pig” in February of 2016.
 “It’s never comfortable shutting down something that is working and making money.
 We were just looking for the power that multi-unit locations could provide,” explained Jerry.
-Fortunately, the Summit location took off and thrived, surpassing sales tenfold.
+Fortunately, the Summit location took off and thrived.
 It was around that time Jerry and Tony truly understood the power of the brand.

-Through The Committed Pig, Jerry and his team have earned some pretty impressive bragging rights, including, but not limited to:
+Through The Committed Pig, Jerry and his team have earned some pretty impressive bragging rights, including:

-- One of the top 3 burgers in NJ from NJ.com
+- Top 3 Burgers in NJ from NJ.com

-- One of the top 3 burgers overall in Health and Life Magazine
+- Top 3 Burgers in Health and Life Magazine

-- One of New Theory’s top 5 All-American Restaurants in New Jersey
+- New Theory’s top 5 All-American Restaurants in New Jersey

-- One of the Thrillist’s top 18 Best Restaurants in New Jersey
+- Thrillest’s top 18 Best Restaurants in New Jersey

 - Noted as a favorite place to eat by the New York Jets